claireannphillips/proj4-brevets/README.md

 I have a nose test module that in the terminal can type "make test" and will run the nose tests with different test cases to see if code is working properly.

-Talked with Dr. Young and we fixed one tiny thing on project the mornig after due date.